arduina/arduina.net/_site/master/socialshaping.md

 Rachel N. Weber: Manufacturing gender in military cockpit design

 Military as an institution has had a historical claim to masculinity, but the inherent masculinity is socially constructed.
-The bias against women is built in the constuction and engineering of design guidelines.
-The height of the seat and the way handles and operational tools were to be reached physically excluded women.
+The bias against women is built in the construction and engineering of design guidelines.
+The height of the seat and the way handles and operational tools were to be reached, physically excluded women.
 The decision to change the ergonomics was highly disputed from different sides, as it entailed further costs and delay the purchase of Training Systems.
-In the end, a bill was passed, that had the precondition of a seating suitable for female combat roles, for further purchase.
+In the end, a bill for further purchase was passed, that had the precondition of a seating suitable for female combat roles.

 --------------------------------------------------------------------------------------------